DarrellWulff/Darrell-Wulff-CIEngine/README.md

+# CIEngine

-# A small ECS like game engine made with WebGl and javascript to create 3D browser games.
+A small ECS like game engine made with WebGl and javascript to create *3D* browser games.